Chaney-Chanti/CPSC449_Project2/proj2/proj2/README.md

 4. Once everything has installed, locate the project folder in the terminal.
 Use the cd command to the project folder.

 5. Then run the command:
+    ### To initialize the database, type:
         python3 sqlite.py
+    ### To start the gunicorn servers, type:
         foreman start

-6. The application will run on two different ports.
+6. The application will run on four different ports (5000, 5100, 5200, 5300).
 The application can be tested using HTTPie.

+7. Example CURL/HTTPIE Commands to run:
+    ### User_API:

+        localhost:5000/getUsers

+        localhost:5000/getPost?postID=3

+        http -a Tony:tonypassword GET localhost:5000/post {"userID": 3, "orgPostID": 0, "link": "N/A", "content": "awesome content!"}

+        localhost:5000/follow?username=Chaney&followName=Tony

+        localhost:5000/register
+        curl -X POST localhost:5000/register -H'Content-Type:application/json' -d '{"username":"jeff","passW":"jeffpassword","email":"jeff.hwang@gmail.com","bio":"jeffbio"}'

+    ### Timelines_API:
+        *All timeline API utilizes query parameters*
+        localhost:5100/user/timeline?username=Chaney
+        localhost:5100/home/timeline?username=Chaney
+        localhost:5100/public/timeline

+8. Configure 3 timeline services and 1 user service for th

+## Notes About Project:
+    * When inputting, everything is case sensitive
+    * For grading purposes: We have failed to implement
+        1. Timeline display in reverse chronological order
+        2. Two independent databases (We only have one) for each API
+        3. An initialization script for the database (CSV/Schema)